Six structural conditions are converging simultaneously. Any one alone would be significant. Together, they represent a once-in-a-generation window.

 Bipartisan access + legislative momentum

-Vetted, scalable referral network
+vetted, scalable referral network

 $4.43 ROI on social isolation costs